prody/ProDy-website/tutorials/stabilee_tutorial/ligand.rst

 :: conda install -c conda-forge plip

-We start as usual by importing everything from the ProDy packages unless you already did that.
+Start by importing everything from the ProDy packages unless you already did that.

 .. ipython:: python